-When kids delay pooping, as they often do, stool piles up in the rectum, forming a large, hard mass.
+What typically happens: When kids delay pooping, as they often do, stool piles up in the rectum, forming a large, hard mass.
 The rectum stretches to accommodate this mass, the way a snake’s belly stretches to accommodate the rat it ate for lunch.
 Over time — months, years — this stretching can wreak all kinds of havoc on the child’s ability to control peeing, as well as pooping.

 In the case of bedwetting, the poop-swollen rectum irritates the nerves feeding the bladder.
 The bladder randomly spasms, emptying before the child can feel the urge to pee, let alone wake up and dash to the bathroom.
-By encroaching upon the bladder, the stuffed rectum also creates a real-estate issue: a squished bladder is a smaller bladder.
+By encroaching upon the bladder, the enlarged rectum also creates a real-estate issue: a squished bladder is a smaller bladder.
 It may not have the capacity to hold enough urine overnight.

 This is not the same as an “underdeveloped bladder” — that is not a thing.